0x6f6b/Denarius-NEA/README.md

 This project is not intended for real-world use and is solely created for educational purposes.
 The code may contain vulnerabilities, and I take no responsibility for any issues that may arise from its usage.
 Please use at your own risk.

+The current name of the project is Denarius, but this is just a placeholder name and is subject to change.
+In the case of this project, the name Denarius was chosen as a reference to a Roman coin that was widely used during the ancient times.
+While the name may have some historical significance, it does not reflect the purpose or functionality of the program.

 ## License

 This project is licensed under the [MIT License](LICENSE).